Start earning a Waterloo degree while improving your English

 How long does it take to complete the BASE program?

 - 1-term session, offered September to December.

 - 2-term session, offered September to December and January to April.

-- A 7-week Intensive Bridge to Academic Success in English (iBASE) beginning in mid-July (for students admitted to the School of Accounting and Finance or to the Faculties of Applied Health Sciences, Arts, Engineering, Environment, or Science).
+- A 7-week Intensive Bridge to Academic Success in English (iBASE) beginning in mid-July.

 Once you have successfully completed BASE, you can begin studying full-time towards your degree.
 The undergraduate credit course(s) you take during BASE count toward your degree.